wp-plugins/add-to-any/README.txt

 5. Color chooser for your AddToAny menus

 == Changelog ==

+= .9.9.6.8 =
+* A2A Kit is now inline again for backwards compatibility with manual placements
+* Container (used for the default auto-placement) now clears floats to fix <a href="http://wordpress.org/support/topic/plugin-addtoany-sharebookmarkemail-button-button-not-at-bottom-of-post">position issue when an image is aligned left or right</a>

 = .9.9.6.7 =
 * Major overhaul of CSS stylesheet again